-Many parents have questions and challenges after a new baby joins the family, especially when feeding issues are present.
-You may desire a consult to obtain reassurance and peace of mind that everything is going well, or you may have specific concerns that can benefit from specialized help.
+Many parents have questions and challenges after a new baby joins the family, and stressing about feeding is not fun.
+Some parents need reassurance and peace of mind that everything is going well, while others have specific concerns.

 What to Expect